khaytsus/gqrx-scan/README.md

  * Scan entire CSV file with a pause of 2s between channels
   * gqrx-scan --type file --pause 2

- * Scan lines 40 through 60 in the file
-  * gqrx-scan --type file --channels 40-60

- * Scan lines 19, 20, and 30 in the file, recording when a signal is detected
+ * Scan lines 1, 2, and 40 through 60 in the file, recording when a signal is detected
-  * gqrx-scan --type file --channels 19,20,30 --record
+  * gqrx-scan --type file --channels 1,2,40-60 --record

  * Scan FRS, GMRS, and all 145, 146, and 147 frequency channels
   * gqrx-scan --type file --pattern "FRS|GMR|14[5|6|7]"